WHAT IS PRESELECTED STATUS?

 Modern film production technology and film equipment have become readily available to everyone - even to children.
 (We have even opened a category called "Films Made by Children" at some of our festivals).

 As a result, the festivals within our network now receive more film submissions than the Venice Film Festival, TIFF, Cannes Film Festival, Sundance Film Festival and Raindance Film Festival have received all together in the past two years.

 What follows is a list of the main stages, obstacles, and requirements to have a film shown at our festivals.

 Here we present only 10 out of maybe 100, which are the most common.

 1. Preselection by Judicial Assembly.

-Due to the fact that there are so many problems related to showing films, the Jury selects 2-3 times more films than the festival can show.
+Due to the fact that there are so many problems related to showing films, the Jury selects at the first stage 3-4 times more films than the festival can show.
 In professional language, this stage is called Preselected.
-After this step, only 30% of films will end up at the next stage.
+After this step, only 25-30% of films will end up at the next stage.